bhk/scam/reference.md

 ### Vector Constructors

-Vector constructors are written as a pair of sqaure brackets enclosing zero or more expressions.
+Vector constructors are written as a pair of square brackets enclosing zero or more expressions.

     [ 1 2 "c" ]